anthonycor/gradlePlugin/README.md

 * Update tasks that check version conflicts for jars and modules.
 By default, the build will fail if version conflicts are found.
 See the documentation on [Version Conflicts in Local Builds](https://labkey.org/Documentation/wiki-page.view?name=gradleDepend) for more information.
-* [Issue 33858](https://www.labkey.org/home/Developer/issues/issues-details.view?issueId=33858) add checks for the existence of internal/gwtsrc so we can move it to its proper home in api and parameterize location of some of the key, non-standard modules to make them easier to move around
+* [Issue 33858](https://www.labkey.org/home/Developer/issues/issues-details.view?issueId=33858) add checks for the existence of ```internal/gwtsrc``` so we can move it to its proper home in api and parameterize the location of some of the key, non-standard modules to make them easier to move around
 * [Issue 33860](https://www.labkey.org/home/Developer/issues/issues-details.view?issueId=33860) - parameterization to
 allow for moving or removing :schemas project